model-bakers/model_bakery/docs/source/how_bakery_behaves.rst

         return 'value'

     # in your tests.py file:
-    from model_mommy import mommy
+    from model_bakery import baker

-    mommy.generators.add('test.generic.fields.CustomField', 'code.path.gen_func')
+    baker.generators.add('test.generic.fields.CustomField', 'code.path.gen_func')

-Customizing Mommy
+Customizing Baker
 -----------------

-In some rare cases, you might need to customize the way Mommy behaves.
+In some rare cases, you might need to customize the way Baker base class behaves.
 This can be achieved by creating a new class and specifying it in your settings files.
-It is likely that you will want to extend Mommy, however the minimum requirement is that the custom class have `make` and `prepare` functions.
+It is likely that you will want to extend Baker, however the minimum requirement is that the custom class have `make` and `prepare` functions.
-In order for the custom class to be used, make sure to use the `model_mommy.mommy.make` and `model_mommy.mommy.prepare` functions, and not `model_mommy.mommy.Mommy` directly.
+In order for the custom class to be used, make sure to use the `model_bakery.baker.make` and `model_bakery.baker.prepare` functions, and not `model_bakery.baker.Baker` directly.

 Examples:

 .. code-block:: python

     # in the module code.path:
-    class CustomMommy(mommy.Mommy)
+    class CustomBaker(baker.Baker)
         def get_fields(self):
             return [
                 field
-                for field in super(CustomMommy, self).get_fields()
+                for field in super(CustomBaker, self).get_fields()
                 if not field isinstance CustomField
             ]

     # in your settings.py file:
-    MOMMY_CUSTOM_CLASS = 'code.path.CustomMommy'
+    BAKER_CUSTOM_CLASS = 'code.path.CustomBaker'

 Additionaly, if you want to your created instance to be returned respecting one of your custom ModelManagers, you can use the `_from_manager` parameter as the example bellow: